 Each week, and before adding water, take a hydrometer reading from every cell.
 The gravity reading from each cell should be between 1.250 and full charge.
-If it varies more than this, the batteries should be replaced.
+If it varies more than this, the battery should be replaced.

-NOTE: The full charge gravity reading will usually be indicated on the battery.
+NOTE The full charge gravity reading will usually be indicated on the battery.
 A battery having a reading of 1.075 will freeze at approximately zero degrees Fahrenheit.

-If one battery is weak and the other near full charge, there is a possibility of overcharging and damaging the fully charged battery.
-If it is necessary to add water to a battery frequently, it is probably being overcharged.
-CHECK BOTH BATTERIES and bring them up to full charge.
+If it is necessary to addwater to a battery frequently, it is probably being overcharged.
+CHECK THE BATTERY and bring them up to full charge.
 Check for loose ground connections.

-If a battery will not hold a charge, replace it with a new one meeting the specifications listed in this manual.
+If a battery will not hold a charge, replace it with a new one meeting the specifications listed on Page 64.